amitYadavDev/Stopwatch/README.md

 1. Start: To start the stopwatch
 2. Stop: To stop the stopwatch
 3. Reset: To reset the stopwatch to 00:00:00

+Used tech - Kotlin, Coroutines, Databinding and savedInstanceState.